CaptainToTo/cmpm120Final/README.md

 - The jump pad will occasionally not jump the player into the air if the front half of the hitbox isn't touched.

 - After some time, the stored level data can become corrupted, resulting in some placed objects not loading correctly.
+The game will still run, but the level has to be reset to fix this.

 ## Sources:

 ### seedrandom.js by davidbau: https://github.com/davidbau/seedrandom
 Used for random number generator with seeding to create the same level layout for repeat playthroughs.

+### Tone.js
+Used to create procedural music.